 The continuance of the Company's operations is dependent on obtaining sufficient additional financing in order to realize the recoverability of the Company's investments in exploration and evaluation assets which is dependent upon the existence of economically recoverable reserves and market prices for the underlying minerals.
 Management closely monitors metal commodity prices, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company if favourable or adverse market conditions occur.
-The Company raised capital in the current and previous periods through private placements of its common shares and from the sale of the West Desert property, with the result that the current working capital balance is an amount that management estimates is sufficient to further operations for the upcoming twelve months
+The Company raised capital in the previous periods through private placements of its common shares and from the sale of the West Desert property, with the result that the current working capital balance is an amount that management estimates is sufficient to further operations for the upcoming twelve months.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
-COVID-19 adversely affected workforces, economies, and financial markets globally.
+COVID-19 and any related adverse public health developments have adversely affected workforces, economies, and financial markets globally.
 To date there has been significant stock market volatility, significant volatility in foreign exchange markets, and restrictions on the conduct of business in many jurisdictions and the global movement of people.
-There remains ongoing uncertainty surrounding COVID-19 and it is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its ongoing effects on the Company's business or results of operations or its ability to raise funds.
+In addition, in February 2022, Russia invaded Ukraine.
+This has created additional global supply chain issues, market instability and volatility, and increased inflation.
+It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak nor the Russian invasion and their effects on the Company's business or results of operations or its ability to raise funds.